pasgabriele/lora-weather-station/External module/README.md

 The battery voltage measurement is provided by batteryLevel function.
 It reads the analog value from the PIN connected to battery and converts this raw value in voltage measurement.
 The analog value is a AVG on 50 consecutive reads. batteryLevel function is called every wakeup.

 ### Json string creation and LoRa sending
-When all weather data have been read, these are inserted in a json string using the componeJson function, then the string is sent to the Gateway using LoRaSend function via LoRa connection.
+When all weather data have been read, these are inserted in a json string using the composeJson function, then the string is sent to the Gateway using LoRaSend function via LoRa connection.
 After sending the string, the External module go in Deep Sleep for the configured time.

 ### Requirements
 To compile correctly the source code is required to install the following board and libraries from PlatformIO interface in Atom: